 For the charity sector we campaigned with Guide Dogs for the Blind to the Civil Service Charity.
 Promoted charity runs, Christmas Appeals for Children in Need and helped families of children with cancer.

-So, what are roadshows and what makes them so successful?
+So, Roadshows what are they and what makes them so successful?

 Well a roadshow should be both professional and fun.
 You want all of your visitors to leave the vehicle with a smile.
 Good well-thought-out content, a lively environment and great company will leave nothing but positive thoughts in your visitors minds hopefully leaving that lasting memorable impression we all want and hope for.